Irene Roberts (Home and Away)

 Irene Roberts is a fictional character from the Australian television soap opera Home and Away.
-She was originally played by actress Jacqy Phillips from her introduction in Episode 887 shown on 29 October 1991, until 13 May 1992 (Episode 1003).
-Following Phillips' departure, the part was recast to Lynne McGranger, who debuted in Episode 1147, broadcast on 12 January 1993.
+She was originally played by actress Jacqy Phillips from her introduction on 29 October 1991, until 13 May 1992.
+Following Phillips' departure, the part was recast to Lynne McGranger, who debuted during the episode broadcast on 12 January 1993.
 Irene was initially a recurring character, but on 7 October 1993 McGranger was promoted to the regular cast.
-McGranger is one of the longest-serving cast members on the show.
+McGranger is the longest-serving female actor in an Australian drama and one of the longest-serving Home and Away cast members.
+On 23 February 2025, McGranger announced that she had quit the serial, having played Irene for just over 32 years.
+Her final appearance aired on 19 August 2025.
+That same year, she won the Gold Logie for her portrayal of Irene.

 Casting

 Actress Jacqy Phillips was cast the role in 1991.
 Phillips was predominately a stage actress but enjoyed working on the show.
-She told Garry Shelley from TV Week that "I never dreamed I would ever work in a soap and I'm not being snobbish about it [...] but now I'm thrilled; I love it."
+She told Garry Shelley from TV Week that "I never dreamed I would ever work in a soap and I'm not being snobbish about it .... but now I'm thrilled; I love it."
 Phillips added that she had an "open-ended" contract with the show.
 The actress left the role in 1992.

 Irene was later recast to Lynne McGranger, who took over the role at the end of the year.
 McGranger had worked mostly in the theatre and had little television experience before the role.
 The actress and her family relocated from Melbourne to Sydney to be closer to the studios.
 McGranger was originally contracted for a 13-week guest stint, but when she proved popular with viewers, she was brought back six months later.
 She was promoted to the main cast on 7 October 1993.
 Of her casting, McGranger said "I jumped at the chance of going into Home and Away.
 In Australia 90% of actors there are out of work, so to have two years guaranteed work is very exciting."
 McGranger is one of the longest serving cast members in the serial.
 Speaking of her duration whilst being interviewed by David Knox of TV Tonight, McGranger stated: "Being very pragmatic, I love my job.
 You couldn't be doing this for 18 years if you didn't love it.
 You would go stark raving nuts, because it is intense."
+McGranger later became the longest-serving female actor in an Australian drama serial.